learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 ## relational database:
 - structures/organizes the database into rows and columns within a table

-## How does a database relates to a Ruby class?
+## How does a database relate to a Ruby class?
 ```rb
 # ruby class
 class NinjaTurtle